jlam01/jlam01-machine-learning/july15.md

 ![image](https://user-images.githubusercontent.com/67992204/87864867-b67b2a80-c93b-11ea-93bf-0fc75131d629.png)

+Using this plot, you can infer that the model can no longer improve after the last 5 epochs, thus meaning that increasing the number of epochs will not aid in improving the accuracy of the model.

 ## **C.Overfit and underfit**

 ### **1.What was the significance of comparing the 4 different sized models (tiny, small, medium, large)?
 Can you include a plot to illustrate your answer?**